 - What values are most important to you in an employer?

 When you’re in the trenches working day after day toward your company’s goals, it’s easy to get stuck in the same old way of doing things.
-It might not even be something you do by choice, but rather out of habit.
-Though it’s safe, it’s exactly the opposite of innovation.
+It might not even be something you do by choice but rather out of habit.
+Though it’s safe, it’s precisely the opposite of innovation.

 - What are you currently reading/watching/listening to?